zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-liferay-dxp-on-tomcat.md

 ## Mail Configuration

-As with database configuration, the easiest way to configure mail is to use the DXP handle the [built-in mail session](https://help.liferay.com/hc/articles/360029031591-Configuring-Mail), skip this section.
+The easiest way to configure mail is to use the DXP [built-in mail session](../../setting-up-liferay-dxp/configuring-mail/connecting-to-a-mail-server.md).
+If you use the built-in mail session, you may skip this section.

 If you want to use Tomcat to manage the mail session, follow these steps: